TonyJem/FavoriteBookApp/README.md

 # FavoriteBook
-Simple iOS App - done as lab task for learning purposes in 2020 May
+Simple iOS App - done as Apple Education Lab task for learning purposes in 2020 May

 [Description](#description)